flutter/plugins/packages/image_picker/image_picker_for_web/README.md

 ### pickImage()
 The arguments `maxWidth`, `maxHeight` and `imageQuality` are not supported for gif images.
-THe argument `imageQuality` only works for jpeg and webp images.
+The argument `imageQuality` only works for jpeg and webp images.

 ### pickVideo()
 The argument `maxDuration` is not supported on the web.